Testing for heavy metals in food

 - Carrageenan and algae-derived products.

-Companies should investigate possible sources of contamination where testing finds measureable levels, or, in cases where FDA has set a tolerance, at more than one-tenth of that level.
-Because we know there are normal variations in food, if your measurements indicate levels over one-tenth the tolerance, then there might be a quality issue you should consider addressing.
-For the latest FDA tolerances for heavy metals, visit FDA’s webpages for arsenic and lead.
+Companies should investigate possible sources of contamination where testing finds measurable levels, or, in cases where FDA has set an action level, at more than one-tenth of that level.
+If your measurements indicate levels over one-tenth the FDA action level, then there might be a quality issue you should consider addressing because we know there are normal variations in food.
+You would want to track down the cause of higher levels of heavy metals.
+For the latest FDA action levels for heavy metals, visit FDA’s webpages for arsenic and lead.
 For other heavy metals, refer to FDA’s main webpage on metals.

 FDA’s method to measure heavy metals in food products and ingredients

-In 2014, FDA updated its Elemental Analysis Manual (EAM) for heavy metals by adding inductively coupled plasma-mass spectrometric (ICP-MS) analysis, known as EAM 4.7, which enabled heavy metals evaluation at lower levels than the agency’s previous methods.
-The limits of detection (LOD) and limits of quantification (LOQ) for Method EAM 4.7 are:
+In FDA’s Elemental Analysis Manual (EAM) for food and related products inductively coupled plasma-mass spectrometric (ICP-MS) analysis, known as EAM 4.7, is included as of 2014, enabling heavy metals evaluation at lower levels than the agency’s previous methods.
+The limits of detection (LOD) and limits of quantification (LOQ) for Method EAM 4.7 (2020, version 1.2) are:

 - Arsenic: LOD of 1.3 parts per billion (ppb) or µg/kg and LOQ of 11.6 ppb;